Secrets (Allison Crowe album)

 Secrets, released in 2004 (see 2004 in music), is the second studio album released by Allison Crowe and her first full-length CD.
-Following the dissolution of her trio, Crowe recorded this solo, singer-songwriter, collection in Nanaimo, British Columbia.
-She engineered the recording and assisted with production alongside Rainer Willeke of the Victoria, Canada-based r'n'b combo, Soul Station.
-Performing all vocals (lead and harmonies), piano and keyboards Crowe added acoustic guitar tracks and percussive 'thumps'.
+Following the dissolution of her trio, Crowe recorded this solo, singer-songwriter collection in Nanaimo, British Columbia.
+She engineered the recording and assisted with production alongside Rainer Willeke of the Victoria, Canada-based rhythm and blues combo Soul Station.
+In addition to performing all vocals (lead and harmonies), piano and keyboards on the album, Crowe added acoustic guitar tracks and percussive 'thumps'.

-Secrets contains 'old' fan favourites (some of which are radically redefined from earlier performances), newly penned songs, and a pair of personal picks from other artists: Counting Crows' "Raining in Baltimore" ~ the first song performed by Crowe when she launched her career as a singer-songwriter in the mid-'90s; and "Joan of Arc", a poem song from the pen of Leonard Cohen.
+Secrets contains 'old' fan favourites (some of which are radically redefined from earlier performances), newly penned songs, and a pair of personal picks from other artists: Counting Crows' "Raining in Baltimore" (the first song performed by Crowe when she launched her career as a singer-songwriter in the mid-1990s), and "Joan of Arc" (a poem song from the pen of Leonard Cohen).